Shephall: As part of Stevenage new town

 A neighbourhood shopping centre was built at The Hyde, 0.5 miles east of the old village.
 In August 1956, Shephall received a community centre, the Broadwater Centre, which was opened by Dame Evelyn Sharp.
 New schools were needed, so Shephalbury Secondary Modern School, Homefield School, Heathcote School and Barnwell School were built.
 Shephalbury Secondary Modern School closed in the 1980s and was annexed by the Stevenage College of Further Education.
 The original core of the village was designated as the Shephall Green conservation area in 1973.
 As well as St Mary's, Shephall contains two further places of worship: St Hilda's Church (Roman Catholic) and Grace Community Church (Newfrontiers).

 After the New Towns Act 1981, Shephall Manor and most of its land was owned by the New Towns Commission, and the rest was already owned by Hertfordshire County Council.
 The Inner London Education Authority was disbanded so the Manor was no longer required as a school.
 The Shephalbury Manor Action Committee was formed to save the site from development, as the Manor was not listed and the trees were not subject to preservation orders.
-Their campaign was successful, and in November 1988, it was listed under the Town and Country Planning Act 1971 as a building of special architechtural and historic interest and achieved Grade II listed status.
-The house was bought by the Egyptian Coptic Church and the grounds were opened to the public as one of Stevenage's district parks.
+Their campaign was successful, and in November 1988, it was listed under the Town and Country Planning Act 1971 as a building of special architectural and historic interest and achieved Grade II listed status.
+The house was bought by the Coptic Orthodox Church and the grounds were opened to the public as one of Stevenage's district parks.

 The well canopy in the green, dating to the early 20th century, that covers a medieval well, was scheduled to be removed and not replaced by Stevenage Borough Council in 2012, but was saved after local residents' protests led to a public consultation.
 The structure was repaired and is now listed on Hertfordshire County Council's Historic Environment Record.